Robert Berić: Saint-Étienne

 On 31 August 2015, Berić joined Saint-Étienne on a four-year deal while the transfer fee paid to Rapid Wien was reported as €6 or 7.5 million.
 He quickly established himself in the starting lineup and began scoring goals for the club in both the Ligue 1 and the UEFA Europa League campaigns.
 However, on 8 November 2015 during an away Ligue 1 match against Lyon, Berić suffered a knee injury which sidelined him for the rest of the season.
 During his time at Saint-Étienne, Berić received the nickname "Terminator".

 On 30 August 2017, Berić joined Anderlecht on a one-year loan.

 Saint-Étienne recalled Berić from his loan spell at Anderlecht on 1 January 2018.

 On 22 April 2018, Berić came off the bench at the start of the second half and scored twice as Saint-Étienne came from behind to beat Troyes 2–1 in a home Ligue 1 match.

 On 18 May 2019, Berić scored twice as Saint-Étienne defeated Nice 3–0 in a home Ligue 1 match to secure a top-four finish and qualification for the 2019–20 UEFA Europa League.

 Chicago Fire

 On 18 January 2020, Major League Soccer club Chicago Fire announced that it had acquired Berić via a transfer deal from Saint-Étienne, and that he had signed for the club as a Designated Player.
-Berić netted in his debut against the Seattle Sounders, but failed to win the game, losing 2–1.
+Berić scored in his debut against Seattle Sounders FC, but Chicago lost 2–1.

 Following the 2021 season, Berić had his contract option declined by Chicago and left the club.

+Tianjin Jinmen Tiger

+In April 2022, Berić signed with Chinese Super League club Tianjin Jinmen Tiger.

+Changchun Yatai

+In February 2024, Berić joined fellow Chinese Super League club Changchun Yatai.
+On 1 March, he made his debut and scored his first goal for Yatai in a 4–2 away defeat against Shandong Taishan.

+International career

+Berić made his debut for Slovenia in a November 2012 friendly match away against Macedonia and earned a total of 25 caps, scoring 2 goals.
+His final international was an October 2019 European Championship qualification match against Austria.